Into the EFThedron and UV constraints from IR consistency: Positive geometry of moment curves

 This implies all the principle minors are non-negative.

 Note that at this point, the Hankel matrix being positive-semidefinite is a necessary condition, but not yet sufficient.
 To show that it is sufficient we must show that satisfying the Hankel constraints implies the existence of a positive solution \(\{p_i\}\) that gives us \(\{a_k\}\).
 First, notice that \(f(x) = \mathbf{v}^T\mathbf{x}\) is simply a polynomial in \(x\).
-Let us interpret the sum weighted by $p_i$ as computing an expectation value, and the expectation value for the squared function $f(x)^2$ is positive
+Let us interpret the sum weighted by $p_i$ as computing an expectation value.
+The expectation value for the squared function $f(x)^2$ is positive

-Now since the vector \(\mathbf{v}\) is infinite dimensional, one can generate arbitrary polynomials in \(x\) with any degree.
-Now in a finite interval, one can approximate the delta function by an infinite sum of polynomials.
-In particular, on the interval ${-}1\leq x\leq1$ one can choose $f^2(x)$ to be the Landau Kernal $L_n(x)$ with $n$ being a large even integer, and \eq L_n(x)=(1-x^2)^n \frac{(2n)!(2n{+}1)}{(n!)^22^{2n{+}1}}\,. \eqe Choosing \(\mathbf{v}\) appropriately, one sees that from eq.(\ref{DeltaProof}) one is ensured with a positive $p_i $.
-Since the convex hull is by nature projective, one can rescale $x\rightarrow R x$ by any positive number $R$ and the geometry is unchanged.
+Since the vector \(\mathbf{v}\) is infinite dimensional, one can generate arbitrary polynomials in \(x\) with any degree.
+In a finite interval, one can approximate the delta function by an infinite sum of polynomials.
+In particular, on the interval ${-}1\leq x\leq1$ one can choose $f^2(x)$ to be the Landau Kernal $L_n(x)$ with $n$ being a large even integer, and \eq L_n(x)=(1-x^2)^n \frac{(2n)!(2n{+}1)}{(n!)^22^{2n{+}1}}\,. \eqe Choosing \(\mathbf{v}\) appropriately, we see that eq.(\ref{DeltaProof}) ensures with a positive $p_i $.
+Since the convex hull is by nature projective, we can rescale $x\rightarrow R x$ by any positive number $R$ and the geometry is unchanged.
 Therefore, this argument holds for any bounded interval of \(x\).
 A more formal treatment is required for \(R\rightarrow\infty\), given by~\cite{Moment1}.